THX: History

-A 3D product certification called THX 3D Display premiered in 2010.
+A 3D product certification called THX 3D Display debuted in 2010.
 The first 3D television to feature this technology is the LG Infinia PX950 Plasma HDTV series.
 To earn the new THX 3D Display Certification, the PX950 passed more than 400 laboratory tests evaluating left and right eye images for color accuracy, cross-talk, viewing angles, and video processing performance.
 The PX950 had to pass THX certification for picture quality in 2D, which is required for THX 3D certification.
 Viewers can select THX 2D or 3D cinema modes for 2D or 3D movie experiences from broadcast sources and Blu-ray discs.
 Four new THX-certified 3D JVC projectors were unveiled during this time.
 These were the Reference Series DLA-RS60 and DLA-RS50, marketed by JVC's Professional Products Company, and the Precision Series DLA-X9 and DLA-X7.

-In early 2013, THX unveiled a new app called THX Tune-Up in time for Super Bowl, available on App Store and Google Play.
+In early 2013, THX unveiled a new app called THX Tune-Up in time for the Super Bowl, available on the Apple App Store and Google Play.
 It was billed as the company's first mobile app.

-On March 14, 2013, THX filed a lawsuit against Apple Inc., alleging patent infringement, Bloomberg L.P. prior to a federal court in Northern California.
+On March 14, 2013, THX filed a lawsuit against Apple Inc., alleging patent infringement, in a federal court in Northern California.

 THX expanded to China in 2014 with new offices in Beijing and a partnership with China Film Group Corporation to redefine the cinema experience.
-The first THX Certified China Giant Screen (CGS) auditoriums opened Shanghai in September.
+The first THX Certified China Giant Screen (CGS) auditoriums opened in Shanghai in September.

-In December 2014, THX teamed up with Warren Theatres, opening a large theater complex opened in Broken Arrow, Oklahoma on December 23.
+In December 2014, THX collaborated with Warren Theatres, opening a large theater complex opened in Broken Arrow, Oklahoma on December 23.
 Each of the 18 auditoriums in this theater was THX certified and two new Grand Infinity Auditoriums were introduced.
 They were designed by Bill Warren to revolutionize the large format movie-going experience.
-These auditoriums featured THX Certification, patented deep curved screens, 64-channel Dolby Atmos sound and the first 4K laser projector in the United States.
+These auditoriums featured THX Certification, patented deep curved screens, 64-channel Dolby Atmos immersive surround sound and the first 4K laser projector in the United States.

 The company was acquired by Razer Inc. in October 2016.

 The first THX-certified laptop was released in 2017, the Razer Blade Pro.

 THX introduced Spatial Audio in 2018, a new positional audio solution for an immersive 360-degree sound experience through headphones and speakers.
 The technology was used on the Kraken gaming headset for simulated 7.1 surround sound.
 These headphones were included with a Spatial Audio app.
 This would be later used on Windows 10 devices.